 Choosing the right course of action depends on whether or not you can safely return to your home country.

 1. If it is impossible for you to return to your home country for security reasons, you may:

 - Apply for international protection (refugee status) in Poland.
 To learn more, read the guidelines here >>>

 - Benefit from a temporary protection.
 Temporary protection is extended to third-country nationals residing in Ukraine who fled the country after 24 February 2022, provided that they had been granted refugee status in Ukraine (or that such status had been granted to their immediate family members).
 Temporary protection will also be available to individuals who have held a valid permanent residence permit in Ukraine and are able to demonstrate that they cannot safely and permanently return to their respective home countries.

 2. If you can safely return to your home country but decide to stay in Poland, you may also consider applying for a temporary residence permit in Poland.
 It is paramount to submit a valid temporary residence application before the end of the 15-day period of your legal stay in Poland.
 If you are unable to make an appointment at the appropriate authority within 15 days of your entry to submit the application, send it by post with proof of posting.
 You will then be asked to complete any outstanding formalities in the application.
 To learn more about the procedure, read the guidelines here >>>

-If you do not wish to file any of the above applications, your stay may be considered illegal after 15 days from the date of entry.
-This may result in launching deportation proceedings against you.
-Remember that during the validity period of your residence permit you may also leave Poland and other Schengen states without any negative consequences.
+If you do not wish to submit any of the above applications, your stay after 15 days from the date of entry may be considered illegal.
+This may involve the initiation of deportation proceedings against you (obligation to return).
+Remember that during the period of validity of your residence permit, you can also leave Poland and other Schengen countries without any negative consequences.